cesarvr/keycloak-bible-openshift/robot/README.md

 For more info:

 - [Keycloak caches configuration](https://www.keycloak.org/docs/3.0/server_installation/topics/cache.html)
-- [Data replication & Failover](https://www.keycloak.org/docs/3.0/server_installation/topics/cache/replication.html) This basically says, that Keycloak elect an pod to be the owner of the sessions if this pod owning the data crash, then users need to logging again.
-For more info on how to improve this default behaviour see [Customizing RHSSO Container](https://github.com/cesarvr/keycloak-examples/tree/master/modifying-keycloak-cfg).
+- [Data replication & Failover](https://www.keycloak.org/docs/3.0/server_installation/topics/cache/replication.html) This basically say that Keycloak elect an pod to be the owner of the sessions, and if this pod crash then users need to logging again.
+For more info on how to improve this behaviour see [Customizing RHSSO Container](https://github.com/cesarvr/keycloak-examples/tree/master/modifying-keycloak-cfg).

 ## Testing Horizontal Scaling